camptocamp/c2cwsgiutils/acceptance_tests/tests/README.md

 ==============================

-This directory is used to build a Docker image that runs acceptance tests agains the sample application.
+This directory is used to build a Docker image that runs acceptance tests against the sample application.

 When a container is run with this image, it will start tests.
 A typical test session runs like that: